'Salah is better than Messi and Ronaldo'

 In addition to his nine goals in nine games across all competitions, Salah - who is yet to agree a contract extension at Anfield - has produced three assists.

-The former Chelsea forwardhas averaged 21 goals per season across the last three Premier League campaigns and found the net 32 times in 2017-18.
+The former Chelsea forward has averaged 21 goals per season across the last three Premier League campaigns and found the net 32 times in 2017-18.

 "His numbers have been sensational the last few seasons," Sutton continued on BBC Radio 5 Live's Monday Night Club.